curl/everything-curl/usingcurl/returns.md

  82. Could not load CRL file, missing or wrong format

- 83. TLS certificate issuer check failed
+ 83. TLS certificate issuer check failed.
+The most common reason for this is that the server did not send the proper intermediate certificate in the TLS handshake.

- 84. The FTP PRET command failed
+ 84. The FTP `PRET` command failed.
+This is a non-standard command and far from all servers support it.

  85. RTSP: mismatch of CSeq numbers

  86. RTSP: mismatch of Session Identifiers

- 87. Unable to parse FTP file list
+ 87. Unable to parse FTP file list.
+The FTP directory listing format used by the server could not be parsed by curl.
+FTP wildcards can not be used on this server.

  88. FTP chunk callback reported error

  89. No connection available, the session will be queued

- 90. SSL public key does not matched pinned public key
+ 90. SSL public key does not matched pinned public key.
+Either you provided a bad public key, or the server has changed.

- 91. Invalid SSL certificate status
+ 91. Invalid SSL certificate status.
+The server did not provide a proper valid certificate in the TLS handshake.

- 92. Stream error in HTTP/2 framing layer
+ 92. Stream error in HTTP/2 framing layer.
+This is usually an unrecoverable error, but trying to force curl to speak HTTP/1 instead might circumvent it.

  93. An API function was called from inside a callback.
 If the curl tool returns this, something has gone wrong internally